occam-ra/occam/doc/occam-user-manual.md

 Using the same data file (from the “Wholes and Parts” paper) as shown above in the Data files section of **III.
 Search Input**, if C is regarded as an IV along with A and B, then the system is neutral.
 Below are the measures for the lattice of neutral systems.
 Note that the column for uncertainty reduction is omitted because there are no DVs.
 Values in the table are rounded to four digits after the decimal.

-Occam User’s Manual 3/13/2017 19
+## V. State-Based Search

-**V. State-Based Search** The differences between state-based RA and variable-based RA are too lengthy to describe here.
+The differences between state-based RA and variable-based RA are too lengthy to describe here.
 For a better description, see the paper, “State-Based Reconstructability Analysis” at http://www.sysc.pdx.edu/download/papers/mjpitf.pdf.

 In the operation of Occam, the main difference for the user is that state-based RA will consider many more models than variable-based RA, for a typical input file.
 This is caused by the finer granularity of the Lattice of Structures.
 For instance, in an all-models search, each step will have a dDF of 1, regardless of variable cardinality.
 With lower dDFs at each level, it is easier for a search to move through the lattice while maintaining high measures of fitness.
 The cost of this is that many more models must be considered.
 Occam’s practical limitations on number of variables and state space size are lower for state-based RA.
 We are working on a better understanding of these limitations.
 If you encounter problems while using these new features, try reducing the dimensions of your data (for instance, by turning off variables) or the scope of your search (by reducing levels or width).
 An even better approach would be: have only a few IVs (like 2 or 3) turned on initially, and see how long it takes for Occam to run; then gradually increase the number of IVs.
 For variables with cardinalities of about 3, it is exceedingly unlikely that Occam can handle more than 10 IVs, and 5 IVs might be a more reasonable practical maximum.
 The main point is that going from variable-based searches to state-based searches, you must turn off many (perhaps most) of your IVs.